pachyderm/pachyderm/doc/docs/master/reference/pipeline_spec.md

 This is useful in shuffle pipelines where you want to read the names of files and reorganize them by using symlinks.

-`input.pfs.s3` defines whether to deploy an S3 gateway instance as a sidecar container in the pipeline pod.
+`input.pfs.s3` sets whether the sidecar in the pipeline worker pod should include a sidecar S3 gateway instance.
 This option enables an S3 gateway to serve on a pipeline-level basis and, therefore, ensure provenance tracking for pipelines that integrate with external systems, such as Kubeflow.
 When this option is set to `true`, Pachyderm deploys an S3 gateway instance